AMJL-16/CLI-2/README.md

 - [frenchentree](www.frenchentree.com/living-in-france)

 ### - I used Love Running walkthrough project by Code Institute for the layout and style of the blog.
-### - For a better understanding and how to get my head around of media queries I watched videos on youtube from
+### - For a better understanding and how to get my head around of media queries I watched videos on youtube.
-      - Cem Egi Media
-      - Kevin Powell
 ### - I used [W3 school ](https://www.w3schools.com/).
 ### - I used [stackoverflow](https://stackoverflow.com/)
 ### - The Code Institute provided on slack some useful links and template that i used.